 Always look out for pedestrians crossing the road and walking near parked cars.
 They may cross between stationary vehicles.
 Use extra caution as vehicles emerge from junctions or change lanes when you are situated in traffic queues.

 Position yourself and the motorcycle so that drivers in front of your bike can see you in their mirrors.
-Use extra caution and keep your speed low when you are filtering in slow-moving traffic.
+Use extra caution and keep your speed low when motorcycle filtering in slow-moving traffic.

 What is the Motorcycle Helmet Law UK?